 - Embarrassing Nickname:Beezus: Who could ever love someone named Beezus?Ramona: Jesus?

 - Gosh Darn It to Heck!: As in "Ramona the Brave", Ramona is so angry she threatens to say a bad word.
 So she shouts "GUTS!", but rather than get in trouble, she gets laughed at.

 - Lampshade Hanging: Near the beginning of the film, Mrs. Quimby says "Henry Huggins?
 I haven't heard that name in awhile."
 The Ramona books were a Spinoff of the Henry Huggins series and he was prominently featured in the first few books.
 His role gradually decreased and by the end, the time when the film is set, he hadn't been mentioned for awhile.

 - Never Trust a Trailer: While the movie has a lot of humor in it, the trailers make it seem like a slapstick comedy.

 - New Old Flame: Aunt Bea and Uncle Hobart dated during their school years, and broke up at some point.
 They rekindle their relationship and are married by the end of the film.

 - Non-Indicative Title: Despite the title being an inversion of the first book's title, that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.

-- Promoted to Love Interest: Henry Huggins becomes Beezus's Love Interest in the movie, even though he rarely appears or mentioned in the Ramona Quimby series, implying that their friendship has somewhat drifted apart since the prequels in the Henry Huggins series.
+- Promoted to Love Interest: Henry Huggins becomes Beezus's Love Interest in the movie, even though he rarely ever appears or even gets mentioned in the books, implying that their friendship has somewhat drifted apart since the events of Henry Huggins series.